 Dr. Frenette's ProfileMore coverage on Dr. Frenette

 David Q.H.
 Wang, M.D., Ph.D., details the limitations of a study that claims sticky clumps of DNA and protein extruded by immune cells help gallstones form.
 Dr. Wang is professor of medicine and of genetics at Einstein.

 Harris Goldstein, M.D., describes his new research, in Science Translational Medicine, that uses genetically reprogrammed T cells to successfully fight HIV infection in mice.
 Dr. Goldstein is professor of pediatrics and of microbiology & immunology and director of the Einstein-Rockefeller-CUNY Center for AIDS Research.

-Eric Hollander, M.D., comments on the results of two clinical trials, one of which he led, that found hormone-altering drugs seemed to improve social communication in patients with autism.
+Eric Hollander, M.D., comments on how ingesting the eggs of the parasitic worm Trichuris suis may affect the gut microbiome and improve repetitive behavior, rigidity, and irritability in people with autism spectrum disorder.
 Dr. Hollander is professor of psychiatry and behavioral sciences at Einstein and director of the Autism and Obsessive Compulsive Spectrum Program at Einstein and Montefiore.

 Dr. Hollander's ProfileMore coverage on Dr. Hollander